-The NC State Veterinary Health Complex (VHC) strives to provide safe and humane care to all animals accepted for treatment.
+The NC State Veterinary Hospital (VH) strives to provide safe and humane care to all animals accepted for treatment.
 One way this is accomplished is through the administration of anesthetic agents.
 Anesthesia is used extensively in the practice of veterinary medicine, not only for surgical procedures but to minimize animal stress.
-Many VHC services administer anesthesia in order to safely and humanely facilitate diagnostic or minor surgical procedures.
-All graduate veterinarians employed by the VHC are qualified to prescribe and administer anesthetic agents to animals under their care by virtue of their professional training and their licensure by the North Carolina Veterinary Medical Board.
+Many VH services administer anesthesia in order to safely and humanely facilitate diagnostic or minor surgical procedures.
+All graduate veterinarians employed by the VH are qualified to prescribe and administer anesthetic agents to animals under their care by virtue of their professional training and their licensure by the North Carolina Veterinary Medical Board.

 Frequently Asked Questions (FAQs)

 In difficult cases or where extensive diagnostics are anticipated, the Anesthesia Service may be requested by the attending clinician to provide anesthetic care for the animal.
 One of the primary goals of the VH Anesthesia Service is to provide quality patient care in a learning environment that is highly motivating to veterinary students and staff.

 The Anesthesia Service is comprised of 4 faculty anesthesiologists, 2 residents, 7 anesthesia technicians, and 1 assistant.
 Anesthesiologists are licensed veterinarians with postgraduate training and specialty board certification in the anesthetic care of animals.
 The anesthesiologists set patient care standards and oversee quality control for the Anesthesia Service.
 Anesthesia technicians are licensed veterinary technicians with extensive experience and advanced training in the administration of anesthetic agents.
 The Anesthesia Service provides anesthesia care to approximately 2,700 patients each year.